 The AeroFinger is for the serious finger sucker because it can be made extremely difficult to remove, and can be effective when the included program is followed.
 Sometimes just putting on the product for a few days is motivation enough for the child to stop fingersucking.

 Be prepared to spend extra $25 (+shipping) for replacement bracelets!
-Each time your child needs to wash, you must cut the bracelet to remove Tguard.
-If your child washes their hands just three times per day, you’ll run out of the included bracelets in ten days (TGuard recommends a thirty day program).
+Each time your child needs to wash, you must cut the bracelet to remove the TGuard.
+If your child washes their hands just three times per day, you’ll run out of the included bracelets in ten days (TGuard recommends a thirty-day program).

-The T Guard AeroFinger covers two fingers at once, and works by eliminating the vacuum effect from the finger sucking habit.
-The TGuard Aero-Finger is an improvement on the TGuard Finger-Guard, and is designed with additional vented slots on the sides of the silicone rubber to allow airflow and reduce trapped moisture.
-Both anti finger sucking devices work by eliminating the sucking pleasure.
+The AeroFinger covers two fingers at once and works by eliminating the vacuum effect from the finger sucking habit.
+The Aero-Finger is an improvement in itself and is designed with additional vented slots on the sides of the silicone rubber to allow airflow and reduce trapped moisture.
+Both anti-finger sucking devices work by eliminating sucking pleasure.
 While trapping of slobber and germs due to sucking is not completely eliminated with the Aerofinger, it is greatly improved.